-With his aweet picturges, her breast; the white And rosy clouds are floating through the air, Like cars of happy spirits; every leaf And flower is colored by the crimson hues Of the rich sunset, as the heart is tinged Of the rich sunset, as the heart is linged

-By thoughts of Paradise; and the far trees
+With his awest picturges her breast; the white And rosy clouds are floating through the air.
+Like cars of happy spirits; every leaf.
+And flower is colored by the crimson hues.
+Of the rich sunset, as the heart is linged.
+By thoughts of Paradise; and the far trees.
 Seem as if leaning, like departed souls.
 Upon the holy Heavens.
 And Jook!
-O look'

-You lovely star, the glorious evening star,

-Is shining there, far, far above the mists
+O look You lovely star, the glorious evening star, is shining there, far, far above the uists.
 And dews of earth, like the bright star of faith.
 Above our mortal tears!
-I ne'er before Beheld the earth so green, the sky so blue, The sunset and the star of eve so bright And soft and beautiful; I never felt The dewy twilight breeze so calm and fresh.
-Upon my check and brow; I never heard The melodies of wind and bird and wave with such sweetness on the ear.
-That Heaven is full of glory, but a God .
+I ne ep before.
+Beheld the earth so green, the sky so blue.
+The sunset and the star of eve so bright And soft and beautiful; I never feit.
+The depy twilight breeze so caim and fresh.
+Upon my check and brow; I never heard.
+The melodies of wind and bird and wave.
+Fall with such sweetness on the ear.
+I know.
+That Heaven is full of glory, but a God.
 Of love and mercy will forgive the tears.

-Wrung from the fountain of my frail young heart, ead thought of parting with the bright And lovely-things of earth.
+Wrung from the fountain of my frail young heart, By-the sad thought of parting with the bright And lovely things of earth.

--London Spiritual Magazine
+-London Spiritual Magazine.

-Mad Spiritualists.-It is stated that over 10,000 persons of unsound mind are now confined in the Lunatic asyums of the United States, driven mad from over excitement on the subject of Spiritualism, and that insanity from the same cause is prevalent in England, and increasing
+Mad Spiritualists.-It is stated that over 10,000 persons of unsound mind are now confined in the Lunatic asytums of the United States, driven mad from over excitement on the subject of Spiritualism, and that insanity from the same cause is prevalent in England, and increasing every day.-Ez.

-Mr. It Is Stated is a most contemptible falsifier a dirty misrepresenter-an ignoramus, fool and idiot, all combined in one mutton-head of an imbecile biped.
-Mr. It Is Stated, you ought to be consigned to the hottest cell in Moody's hell, and there tortured until you repent of having sent? forth your statistics.
+Mr. It is Stated is a most contemptible falsifier-a dirty misrepresenter-an ignoranus, fool and idiot, all combined in one mutton-head of an imbecile biped.
+Mr. It is Stated, you ought to be consigned to the hottest cell in Moody's hell, and there tertured until you repent of having sent forth your statistics.
 We warn all persons against this Mr. It is Stated.
-We declare it boldly, even if we have another libel suit to fight-damages \$25, 000.01-that he is not a correct statistician.
-While there are hundreds being made insane through religion, there are no six lunatics, made so through Spiritualism in the United States
+We declare it boldly, even if we have another libel suit to fight-damages \$25,000.01-that he is not a correct statistician.
+While there are hundreds being made insane through religion, there are not six lunatics, made so through Spiritualism in the United States.

-The Keys.-O. Lambert, of Americus, Krn., writes.-We see that ou are in search of the key.
-Hope you will succeed in finding it.
+The Keys.-O. Lambert, of Americus, Kan.; writes.-We see the the to a reach of the keys.
+Hope you will suce d in Inding it.
 May it bying all that charity that will deal gently with the sensitive medium.
-How many such are deterred from giving to the world their observations for fear some one will come down on them with sledge hammer blows, because their ideas are not clothed just right-or perhaps they may differ someclothed just right-or perhaps they may differ some what from preconceived notions.
+How many such are deterred from giving to the world their observations for fear some one will come down on them with sledge hammer blows, because their ideas are not clothed just right, or perhaps they may differ somewhat from preconceived notions.
 If all could give their ideas to the world, perhaps we could pick up many grand truths that lay hidden for years.
-Glorious key! with it I have had many mysteries made plain; with it I have went back through the
+Glorious key! with it I have had many mysteries made plain; with it I have went back through the past.

-Mrs. C. M. Morrison.-L. D. Rouse, of Upper Lisle, N. Y., writes:-I recently spent two weeks in Boston at the home of Mrs. C. M. Morrison, the clairvoyant and healer.
-Har mode of mag-netic treatment is scientific in application and ef-fectual.
+Mrs. C. M. Morrison,-L. D. Rouse, of Upper Lisle, N. Y., writes:-I recently spent two weeks in Boston at the home of Mrs. C. M. Morrison, the clairvoyant and healer.
+Har mode of magnetic treatment is scientific in application and effectual.
 Her diagnosis of disease is invariably correct, and her remedies will do all that is promised.
 In short, after twenty years of observation and experience, I regard her as one of the most reliable medical clairvoyants before the public.